jon-wong-sutd/git-lessons/git-lesson.md

 * `q` --- quit `less` view
 </div>

+# Some Internals

+We start with Git objects, so that we can understand how Git *commit*s are built and hence grasp *what* Git *commit*s essentially are --- snapshots of your project (all its folders and files).

+Soon after that, we get a handle on some internals that are actually crucial to normal use of Git --- some of Git's vocabulary (or terminology).

-# Git Objects --- Commits, Trees, Blobs
+## Git Objects --- Commits, Trees, Blobs

 A Git **Commit** is collection of *folders and files* contained in that *commit*.
 In short, Git is really a tracker for a *filesystem*.